tufts-ml/covid19-forecasting/README.md

 training_start_date = '20210301' <- fill this with a date that is about 2 months ago
 ```

-Ensure that the "covidestim.csv" file is being used and not the outdated "covidestim_including_MA.csv"
+Ensure that the "covidestim.csv" file is being used and not the outdated "covidestim_old_version.csv"
 ```
 pd_warmup_data = PopulationData(data_folder+"covidestim.csv", state_name,
                                 start_date=lookback_date, end_date=training_start_date);